 - Columbia campus students receiving Academic Scholar – Merit Award.

-- Active Duty Military - This rate mirrors the Palmetto College campus tuition rate and is applied across USC Campuses except Beaufort.
+- Active Duty Military - This is applied across USC System Institutions.
 Nonresident Active Duty Military pay the resident rate for distance courses.
 Applies to Undergraduates only.

 - Full-time Undergraduate students on Columbia, Aiken, Beaufort and Upstate campuses and all full-time Graduate students will pay an additional charge for each credit hour above sixteen hours.
 Nonrefundable after the 100% refund period.

 - Graduate rates listed under USC Columbia apply to all campuses.
 USC Aiken has a program rate for Master of Business Administration – online program listed under campus rates.
 All other fees for Comprehensive and Palmetto College campuses are for undergraduate students only.

 - Rate applies only to those specific on-line Graduate programs and courses as approved and identified by the Office of the Provost.
 See Specially Priced Online Degree Programs.

 - USC Columbia - Undergraduate application fee waived only for domestic students who present a valid College Board, ACT, NACAC, Coalition, or Common App application fee waiver; who are dependents of current USC-Columbia faculty or staff; or who are military students applying for 2-year military associate’s degree at Fort Jackson.
 Graduate school application fees are retained by the General Fund, except for the $50 Moore School of Business additional amount.

 - The Study Abroad Exchange Program Deposit applied to tuition and fees in the semester in which the study abroad exchange program occurs.
 The deposit is non-refundable after payment is received.